microsoft/vscode-docs/docs/copilot/copilot-chat.md

 * [**Quick Chat**](#quick-chat): ask a quick question and get back into what you're doing

 > [!TIP]
-> If you don't yet have a Copilot subscription, you can try out Copilot for free by signing up for the [Copilot Free plan](TODO)
+> If you don't yet have a Copilot subscription, you can use Copilot for free by signing up for the [Copilot Free plan](https://github.com/github-copilot/signup) and get a monthly limit of completions and chat interactions. and get a monthly limit of completions and chat interactions.

 ## Copilot Chat use cases